After living in LA for the past 16 years and exploring the surrounding areas, we can confidently say these are the best day trips from Los Angeles.

 Alternatively, a day trip to Downtown Disney can be just as fun as there is sometimes live music and other activities.
 Visit the Lego store, pick up special Disney treats at Marceline’s Confectionary and make dinner reservations at one of their many restaurants.

-Top Foodie Pick: Beignets at Ralph Brennan’s Jazz’s Kitchen (outside the theme park) or at Port Orleans French Quarter (inside Disneyland).
+Top Foodie Pick: Beignets at Ralph Brennan’s Jazz’s Kitchen (outside the theme park) or at Port Orleans French Quarter (inside Disneyland) [side note: you can read about the real New Orleans French Quarter here].
 For dinner reservations at Steakhouse 55 (outside the theme park) or Carthay Circle (inside California Adventure)

 You can check out my Instagram Disneyland Highlights here.